noahgh221/archivesspace-trello/README.md

 - You're lazy, and don't want to copy/paste info about new accessions from ASpace into Trello.

 ## Getting Started
 #### Download the python script (aspace-to-trello.py).
 Ideally, you'll want to save the script to a location that has Python installed and can also execute cron jobs.
-I run the script from a Linux virtual machine where I've installed [Anaconda](https://www.anaconda.com/distribution/).
+For example, I run the script from a Linux virtual machine where I've installed [Anaconda](https://www.anaconda.com/distribution/).

 #### [Install ArchivesSnake](https://github.com/archivesspace-labs/ArchivesSnake#installation) (assuming you already have Python installed)

 #### [Install py-trello](https://pypi.org/project/py-trello/)

 #### Create a Trello account (if you don't have one), and get your Trello API key, API secret, and token.
 See: https://trello.com/app-key

 #### Create a Trello board (if you don't have one) and a Trello list to hold the cards that the script will create.